KRproject-tech/FSI_by_FEM_and_UVLM/README.md

 # FSI_by_FEM_and_UVLM
 Fluid-Structure Interaction Analysis Using FEM and UVLM:

-source code for Matlab (Windows): FSI analysis for the flapping sheet (This code is for MATLAB R2007b – )
+source code for Matlab (Windows): FSI analysis for the flapping sheet (This code is validated with MATLAB R2007b or later versions)

 ## Overview
 Fluid flow is modeled using the unsteady vortex lattice method (UVLM).
 A flexible sheet is modeled using the finite element method (FEM) with absolute nodal coordinate formulation (ANCF) for the shell element.
 This is done to reproduce the deformation of a plate while considering the spanwise deformation and geometrical nonlinearity.